ronny-rentner/UltraDict/readme.md

 ## Locking

-Every UltraDict instance has a `lock` attribute which is either a [multiprocessing.RLock](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.RLock) or a `UltraDict.SharedLock` if you set `shared_lock=True` when creating the UltraDict.
+Every UltraDict instance has a `lock` attribute which is either a [multiprocessing.RLock](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.RLock) or an `UltraDict.SharedLock` if you set `shared_lock=True` when creating the UltraDict.

 RLock is the fastest locking method that is used by default but you can only use it if you fork your child processes.
 Forking is the default on Linux systems.

 In contrast, on Windows systems, forking is not available and Python will automatically use the spawn method when creating child processes.
 You should then use the parameter `shared_lock=True` when using UltraDict.
 This requires that the external [atomics](https://github.com/doodspav/atomics) package is installed.

-### UltraDict.SharedLock with shared_lock=True
+### How to use the locking?
 ```python
 ultra = UltraDict(shared_lock=True)